louwrentius/fio-plot/README.md

 The command line options control which data is shown, so it is possible to customize the graph to only show the information you're interested in.

+*tip:* with the latest version of fio-plot, you can combine log data with the same properties by specifying multiple directories with the -i option.

+This could be very handy if you made some performance tweaks and want to compare results.

 ### Latency histogram
 The FIO JSON output also contains latency histogram data.
 It's available in a ns, us and ms scale.
 ![histogram][histogram]

 [histogram]: https://louwrentius.com/static/images/histogram01.png

+This is the only chart type that requires / can only show the results of a single benchmark.

 ### Benchmark script
 Alongside fio-plot, a benchmark script is provided that automates the process of running multiple benchmarks with different parameters.
 For example, it allows